Health Benefits of Curd or Yoghurt | Super For Your Daily Fare

 Curd or Yoghurt – The Difference

-Curd or Yoghurt is indeed used interchangeably in many parts of (mostly urban) India and the region in general.
+Curds or Yogurt is indeed used interchangeably in many parts of (mostly urban) India and the region in general.

 It is similar in that bacteria are used to produce lactic acid to thicken the milk.
 They’re different in that yoghurt is made with pure culture for consistency.

-As we know it, in India, curd and Dahi mean one and the same thing.
-While, in the western world or even as per the generic meaning, curd refers to the milk solids that remain after curdling the milk.
+As we know it, in India, curds and dahi mean one and the same thing.
+While, in the western world or even as per the generic meaning, curds refers to the milk solids that remain after curdling the milk.

 How to make curds?

-It is really simple to make the curd.
+It is really simple to make the curds.
 The recipe for homemade curd is given towards the end of this article.

-Dahi starts as milk.
+The process starts with milk.
 It is first pasteurized, then fermented with various live bacteria cultures, and incubated at a specific temperature to encourage bacteria growth.

 Technically, Indian Curd or Yogurt is a dairy product made by fermenting milk with bacterial culture.
 There are immense health benefits of curd.
 It provides protein and calcium, and it may enhance healthy gut bacteria.